-The Soroptimist International Great Britain and Ireland Programme Team consists of the Programme Director, and six Assistant Programme Directors (APDs), each assigned to one of the Programme Areas.
+The Soroptimist International Great Britain and Ireland Programme Team consists of the Programme Director, and five Assistant Programme Directors (APDs), each assigned to one of the Programme Areas.

 Details of the post holders are given below, and information about the projects each area covers can be found by following the “Read my Page” links.